jacksonvaranese/squashpro/README.md

 # squashpro
-An app for creating and sharing squash practice routines along with some other features.
+A flutter-based app for creating and sharing squash practice routines along with some other features.